 It’s hard to avoid the buzz about Artificial Intelligence (AI) these days.
-One thing is certain: technology is constantly improving at a faster and faster pace, and at a pace that is hard to predict.
-As marketers, we really need to train our brains to start thinking about all the ways AI could, or will, impact us.
-There are two basic types of AI you should understand as marketers:
+One thing is certain: technology is constantly improving and evolving at an exponentially faster pace – a pace that is hard to predict for most business leaders.
+As marketers, we need to train our brains to start thinking about all of the ways AI could, or will, impact us.
+There are two basic types of AI you should be familiar with:

 Narrow AI: This intelligence is task-based.
 Examples include: